Chart Color Schemes

 Davistown shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

 The area's university qualification rate is 16.6%, significantly lower than Greater Sydney's average of 38.0%.
+This discrepancy presents both a challenge and an opportunity for targeted educational initiatives.
 Bachelor degrees are the most common at 12.0%, followed by postgraduate qualifications (2.5%) and graduate diplomas (2.1%).
-Vocational credentials are prominent, with 45.6% of residents aged 15+ holding them - advanced diplomas at 11.5% and certificates at 34.1%.
-A total of 24.8% of the population is actively pursuing formal education, including 10.6% in primary, 6.3% in secondary, and 2.6% in tertiary education.
+Trade and technical skills are prominent, with 45.6% of residents aged 15+ holding vocational credentials – advanced diplomas (11.5%) and certificates (34.1%).

-A substantial 24.8% of the population actively pursues formal education.
-This includes 10.6% in primary education, 6.3% in secondary education, and 2.6% pursuing tertiary education.
+A total of 24.8% of the population is actively engaged in formal education, including 10.6% in primary education, 6.3% in secondary education, and 2.6% pursuing tertiary education.

 Frequently Asked Questions - Education